zoran-huma/plugin-01/README.md

-To generate a build file
+###To generate a build file

-npx vue-cli-service build --target lib --formats umd-min --no-clean --dest ./build --name "plugin-01.[chunkhash]" src/App.vue
+Run `npm run build-plugin`

+This will use the package.json name and version

 Then copy the *umd.min.js and *css file to the server/build folder of the host app